ibm-cloud-docs/event-notifications-cli-plugin/event-notifications-cli.md

       }
       ```

-   - The following example shows the format of the `SubscriptionCreateAttributes` object for slack.
+   - The following example shows the format of the `SubscriptionCreateAttributes` object for Slack Destination type as incoming_webhook.

       ```json
       {